This holiday to Morocco showcases the highlights of inland Morocco and offers the chance to compare the two main cities of Marrakech and Fez.

 Travel from Skoura to Marrakech

-A journey time of approximately 5 hours passing through some beautiful mountain scenery.
+A journey time of approximately five to six hours passing through some beautiful mountain scenery.

 Colourful, cosmopolitan Marrakech has an authentic Moroccan feel.
 This is a city steeped in rich history and where ancient culture is still very much in evidence today.
 Intricate buildings and architectural wonders tell their own stories while, in the evenings, acrobats and story tellers gather at Djemma El Fna Square - a scene best viewed from one of many terraced coffee shops overlooking the square.Marrakech is a true North African gem waiting to be explored.